alan-turing-institute/learningmachines/doc/challenges.md

 The next two steps should run in parallel:

-A) We should then select a data set (preferably one, no more than three if trivial).
-Each dataset should be segmented by recency of collected data and we will train a model on older data, to answer a non trivial question.
+A) We should then select a data set (preferably one, no more than three if trivial). *Note: Can the Cystic Fibrosis dataset be one of thse?* Each dataset should be segmented by recency of collected data and we will train a model on older data, to answer a non trivial question.
 We will then compare two scenarios.
 Scenario A should test the model on recent data.
 Scenario B should retrain the model on a subsection of recent data, and test on remaining of recent data, keeping in mind distributions of data.

 B) We should survey and run existing Turing research tools to detect changes in datasets

 We will work with researchers to develop two different sets of tools.
 The first set are change-detection tools, the second are change-reporting tools.
 We will work with researchers to deploy these tools on health and criminal justice datasets.

+Pilot cases can be made accessible via a framework like the Wrattler so that researchers can benchmark their tools against Turing algorithms on the datasets provided by this project.

 ## Types of data changes